Student examples ENG7

 Learn instead teach

-Student example nr 3
+Student example nr 3 - from to towards C to A

 With the help of her characters in 'The Color Purple', Alice Walker introduces the reader to relevant and important topics like racism, discrimination and abuse.
 Celie, the main character, had a rough start in life, the man she thought of as her father was very abusive, both sexually, and physically, throughout her childhood.
 At a young age Celie is forced to marry a man referred to as Mr.___.
 Mr.___ is significantly older than Celie and has several devious children from a previous marriage, children that Celie is now expected to care for.
 Despite all of Celie's horrendous experiences there is one thing she loves in life, her sister Nettie.
 Celie allows Nettie to escape their abusive childhood home and move in with her and Mr.___.
 It does not take long however, before Mr.___ evicts his unwanted guest and Nettie is finds herself alone on the streets.
 Not having heard from her sister in years, Celie assumes that Nettie is dead, until the truth is unraveled when she finds all the letters that Mr.___ has hidden.